Gordon Purcell: In other media

-Purcell appeared on the October 19, 2005 episode of the game show Who Wants to be a Millionaire?
-Having had only two hours of sleep, he won $50,000.00, deciding to quit when he could not answer the question of which U.S. state signed a 1790 treaty under the threat of being declared a foreign nation.
+Purcell appeared on the October 19, 2005 episode of the game show Who Wants to Be a Millionaire?
+Having had only two hours of sleep, he won $50,000 and decided to quit when he could not answer the question of which U.S. state signed a 1790 treaty under the threat of being declared a foreign nation.
 The answer was "Rhode Island".

-He lost on Jeopardy! on May 24, 2010.
+On May 24, 2010, Purcell appeared on Jeopardy! and finished in third place.

 On January 21, 2014, Purcell won a trip to Florida in the daily trivia contest that is part of TV's Live With Kelly and Michael.

 On January 25, 2019, Purcell again won a trip, this time to Antigua, in the daily trivia contest that is part of TV's Live With Kelly and Ryan.

+On March 18, 2025, Purcell again won a trip, again to Antigua, in the daily trivia contest that is part of TV's Live With Kelly and Mark.

 Personal life

 Purcell resides in Plymouth, Minnesota.
 He is not related to fellow comics-creators Steve Purcell or the late Howard Purcell.